 The Wyss Center is supporting a study to investigate whether it is possible for people with tinnitus to reduce the intensity of the noise they experience by learning how to alter their brain activity – a process known as neurofeedback.
-The ongoing study is in collaboration with researchers at École Polytechnique Fédérale de Lausanne (EPFL), Hôpitaux Universitaires de Genève (HUG), and Tubingen University in Germany who are exploring different strategies for neurofeedback and comparing these novel approaches with CBT.
+The ongoing study is in collaboration with researchers at École Polytechnique Fédérale de Lausanne (EPFL) and Hôpitaux Universitaires de Genève (HUG) who are exploring different strategies for neurofeedback and comparing these novel approaches with CBT.

 Where we are now